ppy/osu-wiki/news/2018-09-25-project-loved-one-year-week-of-september-23rd.md

 [YUC'e - Sunset Tea Cup](https://osu.ppy.sh/beatmapsets/634949) by [Rumia-](https://osu.ppy.sh/users/1787171), [[ -Scarlet- ]](https://osu.ppy.sh/users/2427693) and [Matsubara Kanon](https://osu.ppy.sh/users/1475828)

 Everyone's favorite YUC'e has yet another cute and catchy tune making its way across the Project Loved voting stage!
-This full mapset of Sunset Tea Cup, hosted by Rumia- and featuring guest difficulties by walaowey (now known as [Matsubara Kanon](https://osu.ppy.sh/users/1475828)) and [[ -Scarlet- ]](https://osu.ppy.sh/users/2427693), has gathered over 180 favorites since its submission just over a year ago.
+This full mapset of Sunset Tea Cup, hosted by Rumia- and featuring guest difficulties by walaowey (now known as Matsubara Kanon) and [ -Scarlet- ], has gathered over 180 favorites since its submission just over a year ago.
 Despite its highest difficulty peaking at around only 5.3 stars, don't be fooled—the technical rhythm provided by the song yields some very unconventional, engaging and fun patterns.
 As the mapset makes its appearance on stage, will you throw flowers or tomatoes?

 [![](/wiki/shared/news/2018-09-25-project-loved-one-year-week-of-september-23rd/osu/anomaly.jpg)](https://osu.ppy.sh/community/forums/topics/807797)

 [Camellia - ANOMALY](https://osu.ppy.sh/beatmapsets/570314) by [Akali](https://osu.ppy.sh/users/2127359)

 If you're a fan of hardcore Camellia tracks, you're sure to love ANOMALY.
 If you're also a fan of hardcore maps of hardcore Camellia tracks, you're also sure to love Akali's map of ANOMALY.
-This nearly 7-star map contains everything crazy you'd expect from a song like this: dense stream sections, high speed sliders, and high BPM finger control sections, all topped off at a length of 4:20.
+This nearly 7-star map contains everything crazy you'd expect from a song like this: dense stream sections, high-speed sliders, and high-BPM finger control sections, all topped off at a length of 4:20.
 With over 170 favorites, this banger of a map is sure to be seen as a gem by many.

 [![](/wiki/shared/news/2018-09-25-project-loved-one-year-week-of-september-23rd/osu/technical-master.jpg)](https://osu.ppy.sh/community/forums/topics/807798)

 [Rolling Contact - Technical Master](https://osu.ppy.sh/beatmapsets/630818) by [Naidaaka](https://osu.ppy.sh/users/6988856)

 Anyone craving some cut streams?
 If you raised your hand, be sure to check out Naidaaka's map of a song fittingly named Technical Master.
-At over 7 stars, this sub-2 minute map certainly succeeded in fitting as many crazy spaced and cut streams as possible in a way that's fun to play.
+At over 7 stars, this sub-two minute map certainly succeeded in fitting as many crazy spaced and cut streams as possible in a way that's fun to play.
 Whether you're looking to refine your skills or just looking for a challenge, be sure to give this map a try!
 It just might be your next favorite.

 [![](/wiki/shared/news/2018-09-25-project-loved-one-year-week-of-september-23rd/osu/shinbatsu-o-tadori-kyou-kotsu-ni-itaru.jpg)](https://osu.ppy.sh/community/forums/topics/807799)

 [Imperial Circus Dead Decadence - Shinbatsu o Tadori-Kyou-Kotsu ni Itaru](https://osu.ppy.sh/beatmapsets/482382) by [Kite](https://osu.ppy.sh/users/134572)

 I'm sure many of you recognize this artist from popular ranked mapsets of Uta and Yomi yori Kikoyu, but have you ever wished for something even **faster** than those two?
 If Yomi yori's 220 BPM isn't enough, how about 230?
 No?
 Not even 240!?
 Alright, if you insist!
 Here we have Kite's insane 8-star map of the song "Shinbatsu o Tadori-Kyou-Kotsu ni Itaru", clocking in at an insane 250 BPM, just for you.
 Long deathstream sections followed by a few suspenseful aim-centered sections followed by even more long deathstream sections.
-If my words can't convey the intensity of this map, I'm sure the map itself can do it easily -- take a look for yourself!
+If my words can't convey the intensity of this map, I'm sure the map itself can do it easily—take a look for yourself!
 Who knows, maybe you'll join the 150+ people who have already deemed this map as one of their favorites.

 [![](/wiki/shared/news/2018-09-25-project-loved-one-year-week-of-september-23rd/osu/insane-techniques-extended.jpg)](https://osu.ppy.sh/community/forums/topics/807800)